mousavisam/mousavisam/README.md

 ## What I Bring to the Table 🌟

+- **Cloud and DevOps Expertise**: Proficient in AWS (EC2, S3, Lambda, RDS, DynamoDB), Google Cloud Platform (GCP), and Azure.
+Skilled in Docker, Kubernetes, Terraform, and other DevOps tools for scalable and efficient cloud solutions.
 - **Clean & Efficient Code**: Crafting code that's not only functional but also maintainable and adheres to best practices.
 - **Collaborative Spirit**: Thriving in cross-functional teams, gathering requirements, and translating them into technical specifications.
 - **Passion for Innovation**: Constantly exploring and mastering cutting-edge technologies to drive innovation in software development.